NicholsSchool/2020-ScoutingAppTemplate/ReadMe.md

 ## Issues With The App

 1. Quota for Reads per day: The free plan for Firebase offers 50,000 reads per day.
 For a few people testing the app, this is more than enough, but when the whole team uses the app for scouting and viewing the data, this can build up fast.
-At Miami Valley 2020, after our scouting meeting at night, we had exceeded our quota and the app would not work becuase we weren't able to use any more reads.
+At Miami Valley 2020, after our scouting meeting at night, we had exceeded our quota and the app would not work because we weren't able to use any more reads.

 	There are three things the team can do to avoid issues with the quota